-- Border Regions: It makes sense to say that China’s border with North Korea is “off-limits,” but you may not realize there are many areas along the Xinjiang (borders with Kazakhstan, Tajikistan, Kyrgyzstan, Pakistan & others), Tibet (borders with India & Nepal) and even Yunan (borders with Myanmar, Laos and Vietnam).
+- International Border Regions: It makes sense to say that China’s border with North Korea is “off-limits,” but you may not realize there are many international borders along Xinjiang (borders with Kazakhstan, Tajikistan, Kyrgyzstan, Pakistan & others), Tibet (borders with India & Nepal) and even Yunnan (borders with Myanmar, Laos and Vietnam).
 These borders are often heavily guarded and closed to anybody who doesn’t already have a visa to the next country.

 - Politically Sensitive Areas: China is a very sensitive country that doesn’t want its warts to be seen by the outside world.
 That’s why they closed off access to a famous Tibetan Monastery in Qinghai following Tibetan unrest as well as many small Uyghur villages in Xinjiang following Uyghur unrest.
 Again, it’s hard to know what’s closed or open here, but you should be aware and flexible when entering a politically sensitive area.

 These “off-limits” areas make up only a small portion of China and, frankly, are not part of any major tourist route.